Filipe da Costa

 Filipe Gui Paradela Maciel da Costa (born 30 August 1984) is a Portuguese retired footballer who played as a midfielder.

 Football career

 Early career

 Born in Lisbon, Costa began his career at S.L.
 Benfica, also being loaned to C.F.
 Os Belenenses and Amora F.C. during his formative years.

 In 2003, he moved to Italy's A.C.
 Reggiana 1919, but failed to appear in any games in the season's Serie C1/A.

 Greece

-In January 2005, Costa joined Superleague Greece club Ionikos FC.
+In January 2005, Costa joined Super League Greece club Ionikos FC.
 Exactly two years later he was loaned to Athlitiki Enosi Larissa FC, which eventually won the domestic cup as the player appeared in one match in the tournament, the 31 January quarter-finals against PAE Kerkyra.

-During his two-and-a-half-year stay in the country, Costa was voted by fans and league players and coaches for two straight years to the annual All-Star game, held between the best Greek and foreign players.
+During his two-and-a-half-year stay in the country, Costa was voted by fans and league players and coaches for two consecutive years to the annual All-Star game, held between the best Greek and foreign players.